BabylonJS/Documentation/content/How_To/PGsupport/Customize_debug_layer.md

+---
+title: Customizing The Inspector
+image:
+description: Learn how to customize the inspector in Babylon.js.
+keywords: babylon.js, tools, resources, inpsector, debug layer
+further-reading:
+    - title: The Inspector Features
+      url: /features/playground_debuglayer
+    - title: How To Use The Inspector in Projects
+      url: /How_To/debug_layer
+video-overview:
+video-content:
+---

 # Customize the Inspector

 The Inspector is part of the Babylon.js repository and can be customized in the same way as Babylon.js can.